-Trump Chief of Staff Mark Meadows Infected With Coronavirus

-(Bloomberg) — President Donald Trump’s chief of staff, Mark Meadows, has told associates he has coronavirus, according to people familiar with the matter, adding to the outbreaks connected to the White House.
+Trump Aides Frustrated After Meadows’s Silence on Infection

+He spent time upstairs in the White House residence on Tuesday with Trump’s family, including all of his adult children, according to people familiar with the matter.
+He helped persuade Trump to deliver brief remarks to the country at 2:30 a.m. from the White House East Room.
+Meadows attended the speech, where the president claimed he had won the election before races had been called in key battleground states where votes were still being counted.

+Meadows returned to campaign headquarters on Wednesday, again without wearing a mask, two people familiar with the situation said.

-It wasn’t immediately clear when Meadows learned that he had contracted the virus or whether he had developed symptoms of Covid-19, the disease caused by the virus.
-He informed a close circle of advisers after Tuesday’s election, one of the people said.
+It isn’t clear whether Meadows, 61, has developed symptoms of Covid-19, the disease caused by the virus.

-Meadows didn’t respond to multiple requests for comment.
-White House spokespeople didn’t respond to numerous e-mails and phone messages requesting comment.
+At least five other White House officials have been infected in recent days, including Cassidy Hutchinson, one of Meadows’s closest aides, and Charlton Boyd, an aide to senior Trump adviser Jared Kushner, according to several people.

-At least four low-level White House aides and a senior Trump campaign aide, Nick Trainer, are also infected, according to people familiar with the matter.
+A senior Trump campaign aide, Nick Trainer, is also infected, according to people familiar with the matter.

+Meadows and White House spokespeople didn’t respond to multiple emails and phone messages requesting comment.
 Trainer and campaign spokespeople declined to comment.

+A Trump political ally, Florida Representative Matt Gaetz, said Saturday he had tested positive for coronavirus antibodies, rebutting a report by Politico that he had told people he’d contracted the virus itself.
+The Politico reporter, Jake Sherman, responded with a tweet saying Gaetz had told people in the White House and on Capitol Hill that he had Covid-19 last week.

+The White House has been forthcoming in only a few cases when aides tested positive.
+For example, Press Secretary Kayleigh McEnany revealed her diagnosis on Twitter, and Trump himself announced that Pence’s press secretary, Katie Miller, had contracted the virus in May.

-Meadows has remained involved in Trump’s post-election effort to challenge votes in several states where he trails former Vice President Joe Biden, according to one person familiar with the matter.
+Meadows has remained involved in Trump’s post-election effort to challenge votes in several states, where the president trails former Vice President Joe Biden, according to two people familiar with the matter.

-Some White House aides were aware earlier in the week that Meadows had become infected but were told to keep it quiet, several people said.

-The chief of staff was at the Trump campaign headquarters with the president on Tuesday without a mask, and returned on Wednesday also without a mask, two people familiar with the situation said.

 The people familiar with the matter asked not to be identified because the cases had not been announced.